adreyer/Vortex-Based-Magic/README.rst

 Requirements
 _____________

-The game is played with a shuffled pool of cards containg spells and land as well as one of each basic land per player.
+The game is played with a shuffled pool of cards contaning spells and land as well as one of each basic land per player.
 This is basically a cube or booster packs shuffled with basic land but we do not know the optimal makeup.

 Classification of Cards
 ________________________